heartbeat-medical/frontend-challenge/README.md

 ```

 We would like a nice "toast" component to show to the user when an error is encountered.
 There is a base component to use in the `src/toast/toast.tsx`.
 And in the `App.tsx` file, there is an example usage of this component commented out.

+## How to submit

+1. Create a private fork of this repository
+2. Create a new branch in your fork
+3. Commit on that branch
+4. When you are ready to submit, create a PR back to your fork
+5. Add the user @heartbeat-med (https://github.com/heartbeat-med)
+6. We will comment on the PR
+7. You can either submit more code or we can discuss in the next interview 🤘
+8. Any questions, reach out to us!

 ## License